oomek/attractplus/Layouts.md

 -  `width` - Get/set the layout width.
 Default value is `ScreenWidth`.
 -  `height` - Get/set the layout height.
 Default value is `ScreenHeight`.
 -  `font` - Get/set the filename of the font which will be used for text and listbox objects in this layout.
--  `base_rotation` - Get the base orientation of Attract-Mode Plus which is set in General Settings.
+-  `base_rotation` - Get the base orientation of Attract-Mode Plus which is in Settings.
 This property cannot be set from the script.
 This can be one of the following values:
    -  `RotateScreen.None` (default)
    -  `RotateScreen.Right`
    -  `RotateScreen.Flip`